Glaze making // my choices explained

 Some glaze ingredients I avoid:

-TALC- the illegal mining of talc in Afghanistan is funding insurgent activity by Islamic State and the Taliban.
-80% of which is ending up in the USA and Europe.
+TALC — The illegal mining of talc in Afghanistan is funding insurgent activity by groups such as the Islamic State and the Taliban, with around 80% of that supply reportedly ending up in the USA and Europe.